 The total merge effort per 100 commits decreased for all languages, except for PHP.
 Considering the Bonferroni corrected $\alpha$-value of 0.008, the $H_0$ hypothesis is only rejected for the C\# sample.
 The p-values suggest that the remaining differences in the samples are not statistically significant.
-The result across the programming languages is compatible with the overall analysis presented in Table~\ref{tbl:tbl10}.
+Despite this, the decrease in the measure across the programming languages is compatible with the overall analysis presented in Table~\ref{tbl:rq2_summary}.

-In addition to the median decrease, it is also possible to note that there are smaller variations in the measured value for JavaScript, Python, and Ruby projects after adopting feature toggles.
+In addition to the median decrease, it is also possible to note in Figure~\ref{fig:boxplot-prog-lang-rq23} that there are smaller variations in the total merge effort per 100 commits values for JavaScript, Python, and Ruby projects after adopting feature toggles (i.e., the distance between the lower and upper limits of the boxplot for the group after FT is much smaller than the group before FT).
 The opposite happens for Java.
 For C\#, the variation is almost the same.
-This variation pattern could also be observed in RQ2.2 (Section~\ref{sec:effort_merge}).
+This variation pattern could also be observed in RQ2.2 (see Figure \ref{fig:boxplot-prog-lang-rq22} in Section~\ref{sec:effort_merge}).
 We have two possible explanations for this.
 One is regarding the different frameworks used in each programming language.
 Some of them may have mechanisms that facilitate the separation of source code, resulting in fewer conflicts and thus, less variation in the merge effort.
 The other possible explanation is that when using feature toggles, code integration occurs more often (not necessarily branch merges, as we already seen in RQ 2.1) since previously unrelated changes are now performed on the same code.